 In the next step, the region in which stochastic resetting can be beneficial for LW was explored numerically under Poissonian (fixed rate) resetting.
 The distribution of time intervals between two consecutive resets follows the exponential density $\phi(t) = r \exp(-rt)$, where $r$ ($r>0$) is the reset rate.
 The efficiency of stochastic resetting can be verified by use of the normalized ratio of the minimal MFPT under stochastic resetting to its value in the absence of resetting

 where $\mathcal{T}(x_0, r)$ stands for MFPT under resetting with reset rate $r$ and the initial position $x_0$ equivalent to the restarting point.
 If stochastic resetting does not facilitate the escape kinetics $\Lambda=1$, because $\mathcal{T}(x_0, 0)$ is the minimal mean first passage time.
 The decay of $\Lambda$ below one, indicates that stochastic resetting accelerates the escape kinetics.
 Fig.~\ref{fig:LW-region-helping} presents the normalized ratio $\Lambda(x_0)$ (points) along with $CV(x_0)$ (lines).
-For small $|x_0 / L|$ the asymmetry introduced by the initial position is not strong enough to open space for optimization of the MFPT by stochastic resetting resulting in $\Lambda(x_0)=1$.
+For small $|x_0 / L|$ the asymmetry introduced by the initial position is not strong enough {(the restarting point is too close to the origin)} to open space for optimization of the MFPT by stochastic resetting resulting in $\Lambda(x_0)=1$.
 Therefore, for small $|x_0|$, $\Lambda(x_0)=1$ not only shows the impossibility of enhancing the escape kinetics, but also introduces a visual reference level clearly demonstrating where $CV$ drops below unity.
 From examination of the normalized ratio $\Lambda(x_0)$ it is possible to see easily if the drop in $\Lambda(x_0)$ coincides with the increase of the coefficient of variation $CV$ above unity.